Woman charged with stealing Fenton family's SUV with child still inside

 CLAYTON — A Union woman was charged Saturday with stealing a family's SUV and driving away with a child still inside.

 Police said April Swehla, 44, walked up to a Fenton family's house as they were packing their Chevy Traverse for vacation.
-They had left the SUV running and the doors open, so Swehla got inside and left all of the doors open as she drove away, according to court documents.
+They had left the SUV doors open and the keys in the vehicle, so Swehla got inside and left all of the doors open as she drove away, according to court documents.

 St. Louis County police eventually found Swehla hiding in a wooded area.
 She was arrested and charged with stealing a motor vehicle, resisting arrest and endangering the welfare of a child.

-Note: Editor's note: This story was updated to correct information about the car and to add charging information about the co-defendant.